 Lateness.
 It drives me insane when people are habitually late to class.
-You know where the building is.
-You know what time class starts.
+Showing up on time is what separates professionals from chumps.
 I understand that we're all late every now and then, but a routine failure to arrive on time will significantly affect your participation grade in this class.
 If there is something that will make you late to class, whether reoccurring or not, please let me know.
+That being said, don't let potential lateness keep you from coming to class.